What hiking supplies do you need for a one day hike?

 - Insect repellent

-What to put in your backpack for a one day hike
+What gear to put in your backpack for a one day hike supplies

-I know that was a lot of information and some of it may cause you to be over-prepared so we will sum up the necessary hiking survival items for a day long trip.
+I know that was a lot of information and some of it may cause you to be over-prepared so we will sum up the necessary hiking survival supplies for a day long trip.

 - Good backpack